joelouthan/Theologicus/src/pastorals/1-timothy2-8-15.md

 Let us not forget the beginning of the chapter where Paul tells Timothy:

->1 Timothy 2:1-2 (CSB) First of all, then, I urge that petitions, prayers, intercessions, and thanksgivings be made for everyone, for kings and all those who are in authority, so that we may lead a tranquil and quiet life in all godliness and dignity.
+>1 Timothy 2:1-2 First of all, then, I urge that petitions, prayers, intercessions, and thanksgivings be made for everyone, for kings and all those who are in authority, so that we may lead a tranquil and quiet life in all godliness and dignity.

 Men, you lead a tranquil and quiet life in all godliness and dignity.